Gent-Zambaku/deep-learning-object-detector/README.md

-# Real time object detector with computer vision
+# Real time object detector with deep learning for computer vision

 <!-- ABOUT THE PROJECT -->